 Cycling & lookouts

-Cycling along the waterfront is popular, too.
-The Bartlett cycleway is 5km one-way from pretty Bagnalls Beach to Little Beach, near the heritage-listed Nelson Head lighthouse cottage, built in 1875.
-At the cottage is a delightful cafe, with stunning views of the vast waterway and beyond.
+Hire bikes and cycle the picturesque waterfront.
+The Bartlett cycleway is 5km one-way from pretty Bagnalls Beach to Little Beach, near the heritage-listed Nelson Head Lighthouse, built in 1872.
+In the lighthouse cottage, there is a delightful cafe with stunning coastal views.
+The Little Nel is another great local cafe.

-You’ll discover more spectacular vistas at Gan Gan Hill lookout.
-Marvel at the natural beauty of the inlet, twice the size of Sydney Harbour.
+You’ll discover more panoramic vistas at Gan Gan Hill lookout, where you can marvel at the natural beauty of the Port Stephens inlet, twice the size of Sydney Harbour.
 To the east is the magnificent Tomaree National Park and Fingal Bay.
-To the south are the giant Stockton Bight sand dunes, in the Worimi Conservation Lands, one of Australia’s great natural wonders.
+To the south are the giant Stockton Bight Sand Dunes in the Worimi Conservation Lands, one of Australia’s great natural wonders.

-Getting to Nelson Bay is easy, with the drive north from Sydney about 2h 30min.
-You can also fly into Newcastle Airport, where there are car rental services and bus services to Nelson Bay and other towns, or you can hire a car and make the one-hour drive northeast.
-Accommodation options in Nelson Bay suit various budgets, from holiday parks to stylish resorts.
+Nelson Bay is a 2h 45min drive north from Sydney.
+You can also fly into Newcastle Airport, where there are bus services to Nelson Bay and other towns, or you can hire a car and make the one-hour drive northeast.
+Accommodation options in Nelson Bay range from holiday parks to luxury resorts.